 And, while you’re checking the label for the scary stuff, keep an eye out for the for a few choice keywords and active ingredients.
 If the label says ‘physical’ or ‘mineral’ you’re in the clear and can rest at ease knowing your sunscreen is not a chemical one.
 If you’re still concerned look for zinc oxide and/or titanium dioxide among the active ingredients listed.

 If you plan to try one of the products reviewed in this blog post, they’ve all been checked against EWG’s sunscreen database so they’re strongly recommended for both ingredient safety and UV protection.
-SimplySunSafe has got your back!
+SimplySunSafe has got your back with the best sunscreens!

 Regardless of whether you’re playing sports on the land or in the water, a water resistant sunscreen is a must for athletes.
 Why?
 Because when you exercise, you sweat and this makes your sunscreen less effective.
 Using a water resistant sunscreen will keep the UV rays at bay for longer while you’re playing your favorite sport.